How Soon Is Now?: Live versions

+Legacy

 "The tremolo pulse that opens 'How Soon Is Now?' is the kind of sound musicians and listeners spend a lifetime chasing after: something never heard before and never successfully replicated since." – Philip Sherburne, Pitchfork, 24 August 2015.

 Sire Records chief Seymour Stein called it "the 'Stairway to Heaven' of the Eighties".

 The whistle effect in Mark Snow's theme for the television series The X-Files was inspired by the song's guitar riff.

 In 2022, it was included in the list "The story of NME in 70 (mostly) seminal songs", at No. 24.